TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/BackendModulesWithoutExtbase/BackendTemplateViewWithoutExtbase.rst

 .. _backend-modules-template-without-extbase:

 ================================
-The Backend Template View (core)
+The Backend Template View (Core)
 ================================

-This page covers the backend template view, using only core functionality without Extbase.
+This page covers the backend template view, using only Core functionality without Extbase.

 .. tip::